Wouldn’t it be great if you could go camping in Sedona for free?

 - Childs Dispersed Area

-My Favorite Dispersed Camping Near Sedona
+My Favorite Dispersed Campsites Near Sedona

 Dispersed camping near Sedona looks much different than in years past.